How Soweto is Transforming Dumpsites into Community Hubs

 What is the problem?

 Mbali Zulu, a community activist and social entrepreneur in Soweto, has led community clean-up initiatives for many years.
 However, he noticed that the areas he and his community cleaned of litter would become filled with trash again often within days.
-The persistent issue of illegal dumping in Soweto is also linked to the township’s myriad other challenges: economic exclusion, unemployment and safety and security issues.
+The issue of illegal dumping in Soweto is also linked to the township’s many other challenges: poverty, unemployment and safety and security issues.

 How are they solving it?

 The initiative works to identify and address the causes of illegal dumping in a specific neighbourhood.
-Zulu explains, then residents are asked, “What would you like to see [the dumpsite] become?”
+Keep Kasi Clean then asks residents, “What would you like to see [the dumpsite] become?”

 The Keep Kasi Clean campaign is inspired by the success of long-term community transformation efforts.
 Most notably, Lebo’s Soweto Backpackers worked with the local community to clean up a nearby dump site.
 Once cleared, they planted trees, set up benches and created a beautiful green park for neighbours and tourists to enjoy.